Cyclic Sieving of Multisets with Bounded Multiplicity and the Frobenius Coin Problem: Bounded Symmetric Polynomials

 \begin{remark} Parts (a) and (b) of Theorem \ref{thm:main} generalize and explain Proposition 4.2 in Reiner, Stanton and White \cite{rsw}.
 Their identities 4.2(i) and 4.2(ii) correspond to part (a) with $b=\infty$ and $b=2$, respectively.
 Their 4.2(iii) and 4.2(iv) correspond to part (b) with $b=\infty$ and $b=2$, respectively.
 Part (c) has no analogue in \cite{rsw}. \end{remark}

 \begin{remark} Special cases of this theorem give a combinatorial proof of Observation \ref{obs:galois} that avoids Galois theory.
 That is, in the case $b=2$ this theorem shows that the appropriate specializations of $h_k^{(2)}=e_k$ are integers.
-(When $d$ is odd this involves a bit of messing around with signs, so perhaps it is more natural to use the case $b=\infty$ when $h_k^{(\infty)}=h_k$.)
+(When $d$ is odd this involves some sign bookkeeping, so perhaps it is more natural to use the case $b=\infty$ when $h_k^{(\infty)}=h_k$.)
 It is well known that any symmetric polynomial in $\ZZ[z_1,\ldots,z_n]$ can be expressed (uniquely) as a polynomial in $e_0,e_1,\ldots,e_n$ (also as a polynomial in $h_0,h_1,\ldots,h_n$) with integer coefficients. \end{remark}

 Our original proof of Theorem \ref{thm:main}a was based on the explicit formula \eqref{eq:uglier} and involved lots of annoying case by case analysis, using the identities from \cite[Prop 4.2]{rsw}.
 A similar brute force proof of Theorem \ref{thm:main}b could be carried out along the same lines.
 It seems more difficult to prove Theorem \ref{thm:main}c without using generating functions.